SugarmanZhu/RSS_Vercel/README.md

 More information on Vercel Deployment: [Next.js deployment documentation](https://nextjs.org/docs/deployment).

-## Features added
+## Features
 - Gather RSS feeds from multiplable sources
-- Sort feeds in chronologically
+- Sort feeds chronologically
 - Click on content to expand or collapse
 - Click on time to toggle time ago text and GMT time
 - Use Incremental Static Regeneration to serve pages
+- Support dark mode
 - Deployed on Vercel

 ## Features to be added